ragavsachdeva/chess-data-statistics/README.md

 Thanks to Renato de Pontes Pereira for his publishing his approach to [parsing a PGN file](https://github.com/renatopp/pgnparser).
 The parsing algorithms are based off of his work.

 Thanks to ebemunk for publishing his [chess-dataviz](https://github.com/ebemunk/chess-dataviz) library.
-The 'journey of a piece' visualisation utilizes his work and 'captured squares' heat map was influenced by his version.
+The 'journey of a piece' visualisation directly utilizes his work and 'captured squares' heat map was influenced by his version.